pynucastro.networks package

 evaluate_energy_generation(rho, T, composition, screen_func=None, return_enu=False)[source]#

-evaluate the specific energy generation rate of the network for a specific density, temperature and composition
+Evaluate the specific energy generation rate of the network for a specific density, temperature and composition

-return_enu: (optional) return both enuc and enu – the energy loss from neutrinos from weak reactions
+• return_enu (bool) – return both enuc and enu – the energy loss from neutrinos from weak reactions

 evaluate_jacobian(rho, T, comp, screen_func=None)[source]#